Sustaining Minnesota’s Beef and Dairy Industries and Environment

 Led by SFA Livestock and Grazing Coordinator Kent Solberg and project coordinator Wayne Monsen, a key function of Keep Cattle in Minnesota will be on-farm events where expert producers will teach farmers – new and experienced alike – new ways to launch or enhance their cattle operations.

 Future workshops hewing to the Keep Cattle In Minnesota themes of outwintering, bale grazing and other innovative management techniques will be scheduled and announced here.
+Look for a slate of events in summer 2014.

 For more information about the Crow Wing River Basin Forage Council, contact Jim Chamberlin at email@example.com.